Dhinakaran-2k/How-to-Deploy-Rook-Ceph-on-Kubernetes---The-Ultimate-Step-by-Step-Guide-for-Cloud-Native-Storage/README.md

-# How-to-Deploy-Rook-Ceph-on-Kubernetes---The-Ultimate-Step-by-Step-Guide-for-Cloud-Native-Storage
-How to Deploy Rook Ceph on Kubernetes - The Ultimate Step-by-Step Guide for Cloud-Native Storage
 # 🚀 How to Deploy Rook Ceph on Kubernetes — The Ultimate Step-by-Step Guide for Cloud-Native Storage

 Kubernetes makes deploying applications easy.